 This water supply obtains its water from the buried sand and gravel of the Buried Sand and Gravel aquifer.
-The Buried Sand and Gravel aquifer was determined to have low susceptibility to contamination because the characteristics of the aquifer and overlying materials provide natural protection from contaminants at the land surface.
-The Buried Sand and Gravel wells will have low susceptibility to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer a pplication.
-A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources, and is available from the Water Operator at 309-371-5624
+The Buried Sand and Gravel aquifer was determined to be slightly susceptible to contamination because the characteristics of the aquifer and overlying materials provide moderate protection from contaminants at the land surface.
+The Buried Sand and Gravel wells will be slightly susceptible to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
+A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources, and is available from the Water Operator at 515-465-2562.